 Herbert Hoover, 1929-1933

 Herbert Hoover, the president who’s best known for fumbling America’s economic policy during the start of the Great Depression, was also one of the country’s most prolific tax raisers.
-The Revenue Act of 1933 raised the top rate from 25% to 63%, but no income bracket was spared.
-Personal income taxes were raised across the board, corporate taxes went up by 15%, and the estate tax doubled.
+The Revenue Act of 1932 raised the top rate from 25% to 63%, but no income bracket was spared.
+The corporate income tax also doubled from 12% to 24%.

 Harry Truman, 1945-1953